CarolLuca/LegalNERo/README.md

 Note: I used "[...]" to mark the intentional removal of some rows.
 ### Desired modifications
 * Implementation of multi-word entities - for output
-* Using pretrained word embeddings - from Stage 3
+* Using pre-trained word embeddings - from Stage 3
-* Modyfing other elements from configuration file
+* Modifying other elements from the configuration file
 * Working on the TRAIN_DATA and TEST_DATA arrays
 ### Decision regarding future stages
 * As mentioned before, it will not be used the model ro_core_news_lg